marmelab/react-admin/doc/4.0/Resource.md

 `<Resource>` also creates a `ResourceContext`, that gives access to the current resource name to all descendants of the main page components (`list`, `create`, `edit`, `show`).

-to read the current resource name, use the `useResourceContext()` hook.
+To read the current resource name, use the `useResourceContext()` hook.

 For instance, the following component displays the name of the current resource: